bigjosh/sm-rfc-replace/README.md

 `c:\bin\sm-replace-replyto.exe`
 is the full path to the executable to the program in this repo (you can get it from releases).
 Must have execute privileges.

+`%filepath`
+is a fixed string defined by SmarterMail that will be repalced with the filename of the EML file in the spool directory by SmarterMail on each call.

 `"test-ac339@mydomain.com"`
 This is the "match" email address.
 It is a shared secret between you and this command line.
-The program will only process emails with this in the "Reply-to:" field, so they way you show the program that an email is really from you and that it should process it is by setting the "reply to" in your email program (Outlook, GMAIL, etc) to the same special value that you pass on the command line here.
+The program will only process emails with this in the "Reply-to:" field, so the way you show the program that an email is really from you and that it should process it is by setting the "reply to" in your email program (Outlook, GMAIL, etc) to the same special value that you pass on the command line here.
 Otherwise it is not used for anything since the point of the program is to replace this with a generated address.
 Note that some email programs have restrictions on what kinds of addresses you can put in here, but it does not matter because you can put anything here as long as it is the same in both places.

 `"Josh Doe <new-%s@mydomain.com>"`
 This is a template for what the generated replyto addresses should look like.
-The %s is replaced with a 5 letter/number hash.
+The %s is replaced with a 5 letter/number hash by this program.

 `"g:/logs/"`
 This is an optional directory to write the logs into.
 Make sure it exists and has write, create, and modify rights.
 This is very handy